Producing Gathering

 Becky Schultz

-Becky Schultz has served as Volunteer Executive Director of Three Bone Theatre since 2013.
+Becky Schultz (she/her) has served as Volunteer Executive Director of Three Bone Theatre since 2013.
 During her tenure, the company has grown into an award-winning organization with a reputation for using the best of adult contemporary theatre as a catalyst for conversation and change in the Charlotte community.
 In 2023 Becky was recognized by Charlotte is Creative with the “Bolt of Inspiration” award.
 She recently completed six years of service on the Board of Directors for NCTC and previously served on the Boards of Charlotte Ballet and The Possibility Project.
 Becky spends her days as the Chief Marketing Officer for a global payments company.
 She has a BSC from University of Miami and an MBA from UNC’s Kenan-Flagler Business School.

 Lodging and Travel Information

 Hickory is a short 80 minute drive from Charlotte, Asheville, and the Triad.
 Hickory Community Theatre is located at 30 3rd St NW in downtown Hickory.
-Ample street parking is available, as well as a parking lot around the corner from the theatre.

 Hotel Partner: Fairfield Inn & Suites by Marriott